 Description: Domestic and sexual violence impacts individuals of all ages.
 This category provides information and resources to better meet the needs of older survivors.

-Description: This category provides resources and information to better serve immigrant victims as well as those who are deaf and hard of hearing.
+Description: These categories provide resources and information to better serve immigrant victims as well as those who are deaf and hard of hearing.

 Description: Individuals who do not conform to gender norms face higher threats of violence and greater difficulty in accessing services.
 This category provides resources and information to better serve all survivors of all sexual orientations and gender identities.